nus-cs2030s/2324-s2/docs/10-heap-stack.md

 Line 2 creates a new `Point` object.
 When the JVM executes this line of code, it (i) allocates some memory space for a `Point` object on the heap, (ii) invokes the constructor, and (iii) returns the reference to the newly allocated memory space back.
 The returned memory address of this memory space becomes the reference of the object and is assigned to the variable `p`.

-This is shown in the figures below in 3 steps.
+This is shown in the figures below in three steps.
 Note that we assume that the code snippet above is in the static method called `main`.
 Although technically there should be a parameter in the call frame of `main` usually called `args` due to the typical main method `public static void main(String[] args)`, we will often omit this because the name and values are unknown.

-Notice the crucial difference between the static method `main` and the constructor.
-Static method does not have the keyword `this`.
-On the other hand, non-static methods including constructor has the keyword `this`.
+Note the crucial difference between the static method `main` and the constructor.
+A static method does not have `this` in its call frame.
+On the other hand, non-static methods, including constructors, have `this` in their call frames.

 Although we mentioned that `this` is a keyword, it behaves mostly like a variable[^1].
 As such, we have its representation in the stack.
-Further note that the parameters are ordered with the leftmost parameter appears at the bottom of the call frame after the keyword `this` (if any).
+Further, note that the parameters are ordered with the leftmost parameter appearing at the bottom of the call frame after the keyword `this` (if any).

-[^1]: It can also behaves like a function/method in a sense that it can be invoked (_e.g.,_ `this(..)`).
+[^1]: It can also behave like a function/method in the sense that it can be invoked (_e.g.,_ `this(..)`).
 In this case, the keyword `this` represents the constructor of the current class.
 We will illustrate more of this on the topic of overloading.

 === "After Line 1"
     ![003a](figures/SH/003a.png)